17 October 2016

 Our wonderful guide, a true Caravaggio expert, then took us to see a few more obscure pieces.
 We strolled through the historic center of Rome, passing the stunning Pantheon and Piazza Navona en route.
 Once we arrived at the Church of San Luigi dei Francesi, we enjoyed three more of his pieces within the Contarelli Chapel.
 We then headed to the Capitoline Museums where we saw some of Caravaggio’s most notable paintings, including “Saint John the Baptist”, “Youth with a Ram”, and "The Fortune Teller".

 We decided to perfectly pair our cultural journey with our Rome food tour.
 Our guide, both a Caravaggio enthusiast and a Roman-born foodie, led the four of us from Piazza Venezia to Campo de Fiori, the culinary epicenter of Rome.
 Then we followed the pedestrian bridge “Ponte Sisto” across the Tiber River to reach Trastevere.
-Arguably one of the city’s most picturesque neighborhoods, with its characteristic homes, small windy lanes, artsy boutiques, and ivy hugged terraces, Trastevere proved to be the perfect setting for our food private tour Embracing “la dolce vita” completely, we tried everything from “suppli” or rice balls to fried artichokes, from luscious handmade pasta to homemade tiramisu.
+Arguably one of the city’s most picturesque neighborhoods, with its characteristic homes, small windy lanes, artsy boutiques, and ivy hugged terraces, Trastevere proved to be the perfect setting for our Private Tour of Trastevere Food.
+Embracing “la dolce vita” completely, we tried everything from “suppli” or rice balls to fried artichokes, from luscious handmade pasta to homemade tiramisu.

 Whether you are a first-time visitor or already living in Italy, taking expertly guided tours can significantly heighten your appreciation of the Eternal City.
 With a range of great tours – for food lovers, adventure-seekers, history buffs, or curious children, Walks Inside Rome has something for everyone.
 Plus, you can customize your experience to your very own interests!